 Worrying about sleeping or not sleeping is what actually keeps you awake.
 Worrying makes you tense and tension is the opposite of relaxation.
 Relaxation is what is needed for you to sleep naturally.
 You don’t have to try to sleep.
 It just happens when you stop trying to make it happen.

 One way to deal with this is to use reverse psychology and try to keep awake instead of trying to sleep.
 That will reduce the stress associated with trying to sleep and paradoxically you will be able to sleep.
-Alternatively a very good way to lose your attachment and therefore your anxiety is to just say “F**k it” to it.
+Alternatively, a very good way to lose your attachment and therefore your anxiety is to just say “F**k it” to it.
 This is the equivalent of the eastern concept of ‘acceptance” but we in the west understand it more easily this way.

 When you say “f**k” it to anything you let it go, you stop caring and you relax.
-You have survived sleeping before, you will survive again.
+You have survived not sleeping before, you will survive again.
 It’s not the end of the world.
 A watched pot never boils.
 What you resist persist.
 So just stop watching the pot, stop resisting, stop trying so hard and give in to whatever is now.
 Perhaps you could do something else for a while.
-Eventually you will naturally fall asleep, if you stop wanting it so much.
+Eventually, you will naturally fall asleep, if you stop wanting it so much.
 Consider buying this book “f**k it, the ultimate spiritual way’ by John C.parkin.

 If you spend all your time telling yourself negative things such as

 what you are effectively doing is hypnotizing yourself into not sleeping.
 Your subconscious follows your orders no matter what you say to it, so it will do what you imagine and think.

 So imagine how much better it would be to choose to hypnotize yourself into sleeping well by saying to yourself more beneficial things such as